 Some teaching assistantships may be available to qualified individuals.
-The TA Application Form is available online: https://sbhse.engineering.asu.edu/academics/ currentstudents/graduate/ta-application/ Students receiving teaching assistantships may be assigned appointments that are half-time (20 hours per week) or quarter-time (10 hours per week).
+(All teaching assistants whose native language is not English must achieve a Test of Spoken English (TSE) score of 230 or better before they are allowed primary teaching responsibilities.
+The TSE is offered on the ASU campus as the SPEAK Test.
+Students receiving teaching assistantships may be assigned appointments that are half-time (20 hours per week) or quarter-time (10 hours per week).
 Assignments may include sole responsibility for the teaching of undergraduate laboratories, assistance in the teaching of undergraduate laboratories or assistance in the grading of undergraduate homework.
 Occasionally the student may be asked to prepare specific lectures in undergraduate courses and administer examinations.
 Teaching responsibilities are in addition to the time spent on research for the graduate degree.
 Teaching assistantships often are also available in other departments at the University.
 This includes, for example, Chemistry, Mathematics and Computer Science.
 A tuition waiver is usually given to students awarded graduate assistantships.
-In some cases, a doctoral student may be listed as instructor of record for a course, and deliver the entire course.
-In addition to the above requirements, a student must also complete their Teaching Practicum prior to being listed as instructor of record.